 The SAT is offered seven times a year: in October, November, December, January, March (or April, alternating), May, and June.
 The test is typically offered on the first Saturday of the month for the November, December, May, and June administrations.

-After completing the IGCSE courses, students can study up to 4Subsidiary (AS) and level (A Level) courses offered at the school.
-The syllabuses prepare students for university study, which is why universities worldwide value and recognize Edexcel (educational” and excellence) International AS and A Level qualifications.
-They are the first step in providing access to a range of careers or further study.
-AS and A levels have been used as a benchmark to judge student ability for more than 60 years.
+After completing the IGCSE courses, students can study up to 4 Advanced Subsidiary (AS) and Advanced level (A Level) courses offered at the school.
+The syllabuses prepare students for university level studies, which is the main reason as to why universities worldwide value and recognize Edexcel (educational and excellence) International AS and A Level qualifications.
+This is because these are the first step in providing access to a range of careers or further education.
+The AS and A levels have been used as a benchmark to judge student ability for more than 60 years.

-Arrowad International Schools have been distinguished by not only educating students in various academic subjects, but also in enriching their knowledge with our Religion and ethics.
-In Arrowad students have compulsory subjects in any of the two curricula and they are: Qur’an, Islamic Studies in Arabic (ISA), Islamic Studies in English (ISE) and KSA History.
-We should always remember what our prophet (PBUH) said: Prophet Muhammad (s) said: Whoever reads the Qur’an before becoming Baaligh, has indeed been given wisdom as a child.
-The Holy Book is the best intellectual treasure a student can have.
-Prophet Muhammad (s) said: The Qur’an is a wealth with which there is no poverty, and without which there is no wealth.
-On the other hand not caring to read and study the Qur’an is a great loss.
-Prophet Muhammad (s) said: Surely the person in whose heart lacks the trace of the Qur’an is like a ruined house.
+Al-Rowad International Schools have been remarkable not merely in educating students in various academic subjects, but also in enriching their knowledge with our religious and ethical practices.
+Al-Rowad students have compulsory subjects in any of the two mentioned curricula that they choose, in addition to learning: Qur’an, Islamic Studies in Arabic (ISA), Islamic Studies in English (ISE) and KSA History.
+We should always remember what our prophet (PBUH) said: Prophet Muhammad (s) said: “Whoever reads the Qur’an before becoming Baaligh, has indeed been given wisdom as a child.”
+The Holy Book is the best intellectual treasure a student can have and refer to.
+Prophet Muhammad (s) said: “The Qur’an is a wealth with which there is no poverty, and without which there is no wealth.”
+On the other hand, not caring to read and study the Qur’an is a great loss.
+As Prophet Muhammad (s) said: “Surely the person in whose heart lacks the trace of the Qur’an is like a ruined house.”